-By autumn 2023, our tunnel boring machines (TBMs) will have built over 2 miles (approximately 4 kilometres) each since they began their tunnelling journeys from the West Ruislip Portal.
+By Winter 2023, our tunnel boring machines (TBMs) have built nearly 4 miles (approximately 6 kilometres) of tunnels since they began their tunnelling journeys from the West Ruislip Portal.

 Our community engagement team have been contacting residents whose properties are along the line of route to let them know when to expect tunnelling near their properties.
 We're also checking with residents after the TBM has gone past their properties.